 If the network and mobile station both support Downlink Multi Carrier, the network may send a PACKET TIMESLOT RECONFIGURE message to a mobile station assigning an uplink TBF and thereby establish a DLMC configuration.
 Subsequent assignment messages may be sent to a mobile station in a DLMC configuration as described in sub-clause 8.1.1.1.3.

-On receipt of an uplink assignment message (e.g. PACKET UPLINK ASSIGNMENT, MULTIPLE TBF UPLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message) the mobile station shall proceed as follows:
+On receipt of an uplink assignment message (e.g. PACKET UPLINK ASSIGNMENT, EC-EGPRS PACKET UPLINK ASSIGNMENT, MULTIPLE TBF UPLINK ASSIGNMENT, PACKET TIMESLOT RECONFIGURE or MULTIPLE TBF TIMESLOT RECONFIGURE message) the mobile station shall proceed as follows:

 - On reception of an uplink assignment message the mobile station shall stop the instance of timer T3168 associated with the TBF receiving a resource allocation;